 You know, I love blogging but gosh darn, the hidden cost associated with this media is phenomenal! lol

 Anyway, I loved it so much that I went and purchased the pattern.
 What is it called you might ask?
 Ruby Garden by Waltzing with Bears.

 Here are all twelve (12) of them waiting patiently to be pieced together!

 Believe it or not, I have had all of the blocks stitched since September 2010 and haven't done a darn thing with them!
 Well, I was going to offer it as a block of the month at Fibre Junction, but I ran out of time.
-We do have the patterns should anyone be interested.
+We do have the

 I'm originally from Montréal, Québec.
-Creativity and curiosity is a part of my life.
+Creativity and curiosity is a huge part of my life.
 I have a Master of Arts in the History and Philosophy of Religion!
 I recently closed my quilt shoppe Fibre Junction.
 It was eight wonderful years of indulging in my passion for quilting and education.
 It is now time to start a new adventure.
 Will you join me?